 The hazy feeling in your head leaves you as you gaze at the luminescent-filled hands of your Breitling watch and realize it's Monday morning and you're stuck in traffic.
 As the rain drips down your windshield, you drive past that billboard for the new Breitling Avenger II Seawolf Blacksteel super divers watch.
 You sigh and think to yourself:

 In all seriousness though, this watch is built solid.
 Holding it in your hand, you physically feel that extra weight you would expect from a heavy-duty deep-sea diving watch.
-The crown screws down really tight and is pretty grippy.
+The winding crown screws down really tight and is pretty grippy.
 All that said, you can see how the water-resistance on this watch is superior to most other diver's watches.
 It feels like you are holding a solid piece of military gear from the good old days.
 The kind of gear that they would drop out of an airplane from 10,000 feet.
 The luminescent material on the indexes and hands is bright and sized perfectly to maximize visibility.
-The bright yellow dial has excellent contrast and is very bright in low-light conditions.
+The bright yellow color of the dial has excellent contrast and is very bright in low-light conditions.
 The fabric "NATO" strap is thick and built solid.
 Even the bezel with its screws on the side looks like the hatch on top of a submarine.
 Everything you need to take a serious underwater plunge ...and then some.
-While this is absent of a transparent sapphire crystal on the case back allowing you to see the movement in action, it is still a ruggedly built fine watch with a strong, water resistant stainless steel case that if properly maintained, can possibly outlast you.
+While this is absent of a transparent sapphire crystal on the case back allowing you to see the movement in action, it is still a ruggedly built fine watch with a strong, water-resistant stainless steel case that if properly maintained, can possibly outlast you.